tair-opensource/TairZset/CMDDOC.md

 #### Return value

 Array reply: the result of intersection (optionally with their scores, in case the WITHSCORES option is given).

+### EXZDIFFSTORE

+> EXZDIFFSTORE destination numkeys key [key ...]
+> time complexity: O(L + (N-K)log(N)) worst case where L is the total number of elements in all the sets, N is the size of the first set, and K is the size of the result set.

+#### Command Descriptions:

+Computes the difference between the first and all successive input sorted sets and stores the result in destination.
+The total number of input keys is specified by numkeys.

+Keys that do not exist are considered to be empty sets.

+If destination already exists, it is overwritten.

+#### Return value

+Integer reply: the number of elements in the resulting sorted set at destination.

+### EXZDIFF

+> EXZDIFF numkeys key [key ...]
+[WITHSCORES]
+> time complexity: O(L + (N-K)log(N)) worst case where L is the total number of elements in all the sets, N is the size of the first set, and K is the size of the result set.

+#### Command Descriptions:

+This command is similar to EXZDIFFSTORE, but instead of storing the resulting sorted set, it is returned to the client.

+#### Return value

+Array reply: the result of the difference (optionally with their scores, in case the WITHSCORES option is given).